malik-aliyev-94/payday/README.md

 Ready to deploy docker images are build and pushed to hub.
 Anyway, if you want to run services separately and test them, you can read README files inside each service directory.

-Also you can find all REST endpoints inside each directories
+Also you can find all REST endpoints according every service inside its directory.

 app | service-name | port | image | description
 --- | --- | --- | --- | ---